 Taking care of yourself during week 23 of pregnancy

 - Eat a balanced diet.
-Eating healthy when pregnant provides so many amazing benefits for both yourself and your unborn child.
-It’s associated with healthy birth weight, good brain development, and can minimize the risk of birth defects.
+Eating healthily when pregnant provides so many amazing benefits for both yourself and your unborn child.
+It’s associated with healthy birth weight, good brain development, and can minimise the risk of birth defects.

 - Keep hydrated.
 It’s so important to keep hydrated when you’re pregnant.
 You need extra fluid to flush out waste and toxins, form amniotic fluid, produce extra blood, and build new tissue.

 When pregnant, it’s recommended that you drink between 8 and 12 glasses of water per day, or around 2.3 liters.